-2021 SASB STANDARDS
+2022 SASB STANDARDS

-The Value Reporting Foundation (VRF) is an independent, nonprofit organization that sets standards to guide the disclosure of financially material, industry-specific sustainability information by companies to their investors.
-We disclose in alignment with VRF's SASB Standards for the Metals & Mining industry (EM-MM; version 2021-12) with information as of the year ended December 31, 2021.
-For further information on the topics covered, please see our 2021 Annual Report on Sustainability, 2021 Form 10-K and the documents and pages on our website referenced in the table.
+We disclose in alignment with the SASB Standards for the Metals & Mining industry (EM-MM; version 2021-12) with information as of the year-ended December 31, 2022.
+Overseen by the International Sustainability Standards Board, which was created by the IFRS Foundation Trustees, SASB Standards are a voluntary sustainability disclosure framework of ESG issues most relevant to financial performance and enterprise value.
+For further information on the topics disclosed, please see FCX's 2022 Form 10-K and the other related documents on our website referenced in the following table.